jvolcy/hand_animation/Assets/VR Hands/README.txt

 2 - Set the XR Left and Right hand controllers by copying the prefabs to their respective controllers:
 	XR Rig->LeftHand Controller->XR Controller (Action-based)->Model Prefab
 	XR Rig->RightHand Controller->XR Controller (Action-based)->Model Prefab
-3 - If you need to adjust the attach point for the hand, open the LHand or RHand prefab and tweak the transform of the "Hand" child object.
+3 - If you need to adjust the attach point for the hand, you may do so in the XRInteractor inspector or you can open the LHand or RHand prefab and tweak the transform of the "Hand" child object.